aliramazanov/archaxis/README.md

 - **Accessibility**: For accessibility HeadlessUI used, which provides inclusive experience for all users.

 - **Fully TypeScript**: The entire project is developed using TypeScript, ensuring code integrity through static typing.

+- **Contentlayer**: Contentlayer doesn't fully supported by Next.js 14, so MDX content created manually.
+Will be fixed...